matthewmjones/matthewmjones/README.md

 # Matthew M. Jones
-## Associate Professor of Mathematics and Data Analytics
+## Associate Professor of Mathematics and Data Analytics at UCL